suu00k1459/OST/SYSTEM.md

 ### FLINK: REAL-TIME TRAINING

-**Role:** Trains 2,407 local models in parallel on streaming data from all 4 brokers
+**Role:** Trains 2,407 local models in parallel on streaming data from all single broker

 **What it does:**

 ```

-For each IoT device (independently across all 4 brokers):
+For each IoT device (independently across all single broker):

 1. Collects streaming measurements from assigned broker
 2. Calculates statistics (mean, std)